sanity-io/functions-node/README.md

 ### Typescript: Passing type for data

-By default, the `event.doc` property is untyped (`any`).
+By default, the `event.data` property is untyped (`any`).
 If you know what the shape of the data that will be delivered is, you can specify it as a generic to the function:

 ```ts
 interface NotificationData {